Emergency? Call 999

 Every emergency response by the Fire and Rescue Service starts with Fire Control – the highly trained and professional operators who answer the 999 call, mobilise the resources and oversee the incident to its conclusion.

-Our Service Control Centre can be found at our Potterne site, and it operates 24 hours a day, every single day of the year.
-There are four watches, each working a shift pattern of two days (8am to 6pm), two nights (6pm to 8am) and four days off.
+Our Service Control Centre operates 24 hours a day, every single day of the year.
+There are four watches, each working a shift pattern of two days, two nights, and four days off.

 Within the Networked Fire Services Partnership, we work with colleagues in Devon & Somerset FRS and Hampshire & Isle of Wight FRS; by using the same technology, we can all mobilise for one another if need be, which provides essential resilience during ‘spate’ conditions and business continuity events.